cocoon/sctgdesk-server_armhf/README.md

 * hbbr - RustDesk relay server
 * rustdesk-utils - RustDesk CLI utilities

 You can find updated binaries on the [releases](https://github.com/sctg-development/sctgdesk-server/releases) page.

+All released binaries after release v1.1.99-40 are attestated with Github Actions.
+You can check the attestation by checking the sha256sum of the binary with `https://search.sigstore.dev/?hash=<sha256>` for example.

 If you want extra features [RustDesk Server Pro](https://rustdesk.com/pricing.html) might suit you better.